St John at Hackney Restoration

-Restoration is a c.£5.5million project to restore and reorder this much-loved grade II* church and provide interpretation and activities to share its incredible story with the wider community for years to come.
+Restoration is a multi-million project to restore and reorder this much-loved grade II* church and provide interpretation and activities to share its incredible story with the wider community for years to come.

 Hackney is one of the fastest growing and developing parts of London, yet it is also one of the most deprived.
 St John at Hackney is one of the few places where a community can span such diversity, as a place where people of mixed ages and mixed cultures come and meet regularly, building relationships and making the community stronger.
 Outside of regular worship and prayer, we have dozens of different activities each week, including several new initiatives centred on caring for the homeless and vulnerable.
 In addition the church has been opened up to new audiences, hosting gigs by Coldplay, Florence + the Machine, Robbie Williams, Emeli Sande and Ed Sheeran.

 We could, however, do a lot more but we are hindered by the inflexible nature of the building.
 The lack of heating, leaking roof, internal sound insulation and poor levels of access throughout the building all combine to jeopardise its ongoing usage as a community asset.

 The project will see the entire site given a new lease of life, with updated facilities and services, much needed conservation work carried out, and new opportunities for volunteering, heritage interpretation and engaging with the building and it’s history.
 The enhanced events programme will also ensure that the church is open more often to both the congregation, event attendees and casual visitors.
 Overall it is our aim that the project will allow St John at Hackney to continue to thrive as the borough’s oldest institution.

 Above are the proposed plans for the Nave designed by John Pawson and Thomas Ford architects.
 A permanent stage can be seen as well as the two new chapels underneath each gallery.